Irewole

 Irewole is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Ikire in the south of the area at.
+The current chairman of the council is Okunola Jumoke Esther.

-It has an area of 271 km^{2} and a population of 143,599 at the 2006 census.
+It has an area of 271 km2 and a population of 143,599 at the 2006 census.

 The postal code of the area is 221.

+Irewole North East Local Council Development Area (LCDA)

+Irewole North East Local Council Development Area (LCDA) was created out of Irewole for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA was created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Adeboye Opeyemi Tajudeen.